isomerpages/pmo-nccs/media/speeches/_posts/2011-03-24-speech-by-senior-minister-of-state-for-national-development-and-education-grace-fu-at-the-official-opening-of-capitaland's-indoor-vertical-garden-24-march-2011.md

 ---
 layout: post
-title: Speech by Senior Minister of State for National Development and Education Grace Fu at the official opening of CapitaLand's Indoor Vertical Garden, 24 March 2011
+title: Speech by Senior Minister of State for National Development and Education Grace Fu at the Official Opening of CapitaLand's Indoor Vertical Garden
 subtitle: 24 Mar 2011
 permalink: /media/speeches/speech-by-senior-minister-of-state-for-national-development-and-education-grace-fu-at-the-official-opening-of-capitaland's-indoor-vertical-garden-24-march-2011
 ---